AsydSolutions/ASYD/views/doc/en/basics.md

   initialization routines and `config.ru` allows Phusion Passenger to start and manage the application.
-  * `installer/`: contains the predefined monitor files and the monitoring deploy for launching monit to the added hosts.
+  * `installer/`: contains the predefined monitor files and the monitoring deploy for launching monit on the added hosts.
 This folder gets deleted after the setup is complete.
   * `models/`: contains all the ASYD core, all the functions for it to work.
   * `routes/`: contains the routes and actions to be performed depending on the request.
   * `views/`: contains all the views (web pages) to be displayed on the web interface.
   * `static/lib/`: contains all the javascript, css and images for the views.
   * `data/`: stores ASYD data
-    * `data/db/`: several SQLite DB files for storing hosts, hostgroups, users, teams, tasks, notifications, monitoring notifications and system status.
+    * `data/db/`: several SQLite DB files to store hosts, hostgroups, users, teams, tasks, notifications, monitoring notifications and system status.
     * `data/deploys/`: where the deploys are stored (detailed information on the [Deploys](deploys.md) section of the documentantion).